simmi30/lnd1/docs/macaroons.md

   authorization and authentication

-With this new feature, we've started laying the groundwork for flexible authentication and authorization for RPC calls to `lnd`.
+With this new feature, we've started laying the groundwork for flexible authentication and authorization for RPC calls to `broln`.
 We look forward to expanding its functionality to make it easy to develop secure apps.